onzfonz/comp227/src/content/5/en/part5c.md

 }
 ```

-We also need the file *.babelrc* with following content:
+We also need the file *.babelrc* with the following content:

 ```js
 {